StingraySoftware/HENDRICS/docs/scripts/cli.rst

 ::

-    usage: HENplot [-h] [--noplot] [--figname FIGNAME] [--xlog] [--ylog] [--xlin] [--ylin] [--fromstart] [--axes AXES AXES]
+    usage: HENplot [-h] [--noplot] [--CCD] [--HID] [--figname FIGNAME] [-o OUTFILE] [--xlog] [--ylog] [--xlin] [--ylin] [--fromstart] [--axes AXES AXES]
                    files [files ...]

     Plot the content of MaLTPyNT light curves and frequency spectra

     positional arguments:
       files                 List of files

     optional arguments:
-      -h, --help         show this help message and exit --noplot           Only create images, do not plot --figname FIGNAME  Figure name
+      -h, --help            show this help message and exit --noplot              Only create images, do not plot --CCD                 This is a color-color diagram.
+In this case, the list of files is expected to be given as soft0.nc, hard0.nc, soft1.nc, hard1.nc, ...
+      --HID                 This is a hardness-intensity diagram.
+In this case, the list of files is expected to be given as color0.nc, intensity0.nc, color1.nc, intensity1.nc,
+                            ...
+      --figname FIGNAME     Figure name
+      -o OUTFILE, --outfile OUTFILE
+                            Output data file in QDP format
       --xlog                Use logarithmic X axis
       --ylog                Use logarithmic Y axis
       --xlin                Use linear X axis
       --ylin                Use linear Y axis
       --fromstart           Times are measured from the start of the observation (only relevant for light curves)
       --axes AXES AXES      Plot two variables contained in the file

 HENreadevents